Lawrence Franklin espionage scandal: Guilty plea

 In August, he denied Weissman and Rosen's motion to dismiss their indictment on the grounds that the government could still prosecute and punish those who retransmitted classified information orally regardless of whether they had a security clearance or not, an interpretation of the Espionage Act that could have wide-reaching implications if it were allowed to become legal precedent.

 A significant problem for the government arose in a pre-trial ruling in August 2006, when veteran trial judge T.S.
 Ellis III ruled that line to mean that prosecutors had to show that U.S. interests were harmed, not just that Rosen and Weissman relayed secrets to a foreign power: Israel.
 Relaying secrets to friends of the United States, Ellis ruled, was not in and of itself criminal.
 For a crime to be committed, he wrote in his opinion, the accused must have sought both benefit to another nation as well as to harm the United States.
 Ellis' legal rulings set a high bar for the prosecutors, including a requirement to prove that Rosen and Weissman knowingly meant to harm the United States or aid another country.

 On June 11, prosecutors asked Judge Ellis to reduce Franklin's sentence to eight years for his cooperation.
-Judge Ellis said the dropping of the case against Rosen and Weissman was a "significant" factor in the sentencing of Franklin and sentenced him to ten months house arrest along with 100 hours of community service.
+Judge Ellis said the dropping of the case against Rosen and Weissman was a "significant" factor in the sentencing of Franklin and sentenced him to ten months of house arrest along with 100 hours of community service.
 Ellis said Franklin's community service should consist of "speaking to young people about the importance of public officials obeying the law".

 Franklin's account of events

 In late 2009, Franklin wrote that his objective was "to halt the rush to war in Iraq—at least long enough to adopt a realistic policy toward an Iran bent on doing us ill", not "to leak secrets to a foreign government".
-However, the meetings with AIPAC officials in which the pertinent oral information was transmitted, which brought Franklin to the FBI's attention, occurred over three months after the 2003 invasion of Iraq Franklin confirmed that he never passed any documents to Weissman and Rosen, only oral information.
+However, the meetings with AIPAC officials in which the pertinent oral information was transmitted, which brought Franklin to the FBI's attention, occurred over three months after the 2003 invasion of Iraq.
+Franklin confirmed that he never passed any documents to Weissman and Rosen, only oral information.